Christian Ho: 2026

+Hiatus from racing

+After leaving FIA Formula 3 in September 2026, Ho announced that he would put his racing career on hold to fulfil the mandatory two years of national service in Singapore.

 Personal life

 Ho was born in Singapore, studied at Anglo-Chinese School Primary but emigrated to Italy a year before the Primary Six Primary School Leaving Examination to pursue a career in karting.